MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 ![Module script file](/images/tutorials/basicmechanics/GUI_11.png "Module script file")

 ### Module Interface
-Per default, the *.script* file contains the {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_Interface" "interface" >}} of the module.
+By default, the *.script* file contains the {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_Interface" "interface" >}} of the module.
-In the interface section (everything insight the curled brackets behind the name *Interface*) you can define the module inputs, the module outputs, and also all module fields (or *Parameters*).
+In the interface section (everything inside the curled brackets behind the name *Interface*) you can define the module inputs, the module outputs, and also all module fields (or *Parameters*).

 [//]: <> (MVL-653)
 {{< highlight filename="Filter.script" >}}